h2oai/tutorials/DriverlessAI/getting-started-with-driverless-ai-test-drive/test-drive.md

 Test Drive is a two-hour lab session that exists in H2O's Aquarium.
 Aquarium is H2O's cloud environment that provides access to various tools for workshops, conferences, and training.

 All labs have a specific **Lab Duration*** to complete the lab. **All Driverless AI Test Drive Lab session's will terminate after two-hours.
-No work will be saved!**
+No work will be saved!**.
+However, you can retake the lab multiple times.

+After registering in the [Try Driverless AI page](https://www.h2o.ai/try-driverless-ai/) you will have two options:

-If you would like to continue exploring H2O's Driverless AI, request a [21-Day Free Trial: H2O Driverless AI license Key](https://www.h2o.ai/try-driverless-ai/).
+- **21 Day Free Trial**: If you would like to continue exploring H2O's Driverless AI and run your experiments in a controlled environment where your data will be saved, you can leverage an on-prem or cloud environment with a 21-day trial period license.

+-  **2 Hour Test Drive**: Explore Driverless AI in two-hour intervals with guided Driverless AI tutorials.

 ## How to Obtain a Two Hour Test Drive Session

 1\.
-Select **Free Trial** at the top-right corner of the [H2O.ai](https://www.h2o.ai/) home page or simply click [here](https://www.h2o.ai/try-driverless-ai/).
+If you are on the [H2O.ai](https://www.h2o.ai/) home page, select **Free Trial** at the top-right corner or [Try Driveless AI here](https://www.h2o.ai/try-driverless-ai/).

 2\.
 A similar form will appear, fill out the **Request a 21 day free trial** form then select **Send This Secure Message**: